devaithani/Banking-System/README.md

    * It is a console app
    * Please note : You can only do one operation at a time
    * Once the program is up and running
+   * Enter the id pass which is (id : mayankaithani, pass : Karwaan)
+   * you can change the id password in the code itself where the Authentication class exists.
+   * Once authenticated proceed further
    * Choose any option from 1 to 12
    * Remember to add Customers first in order to create Record.txt and respective Transactions text files.